Lipschitz Adaptivity with Multiple Learning Rates in Online Learning: Efficient Implementation Through a Reduction to the Ball

-Using \clipmetagrad{} (or \textsc{MetaGrad}), the computation of each vector $\bh{u}^{\eta}_t$ requires a (Mahalanobis) projection step onto an arbitrary convex set $\mathcal{U}$.
-Numerically, this typically requires $O(d^p)$ floating point operations (flops), for some $p \in \mathbb{N}$ which depends on the topology of the set $\mathcal{U}$.
-Since $p$ can be large in many applications, evaluating $\bh{u}^{\eta}_{t}$ at each grid point $\eta$ can become computationally prohibitive, especially when the number of grid points grows with $T$ --- in the case or \clipmetagrad{} there can be at most $\floor{\log_2 T}$ slaves at round $T\geq1$ (see Remark \ref{numslaves}).
+Using \metagrad{} (\textsc{+C} or \textsc{+L}), the computation of each slave prediction $\bh{u}^{\eta}_t$ requires a projection onto an arbitrary convex set $\mathcal{U}$ in \emph{Mahalanobis distance}.
+Numerically, this typically requires $O(d^p)$ floating point operations (flops), for some $p \in \mathbb{N}$ which depends on the geometry of the set $\mathcal{U}$.
+Since $p$ can be large in many applications, evaluating $\bh{u}^{\eta}_{t}$ for each slave $\eta$ can become computationally prohibitive, especially when the number of slaves grows with $T$; for the \metagrad{} versions discussed in this paper, there can be up to $\ceil{\log_2 T}$ slaves at round $T\geq1$ (see Remark \ref{numslaves}).

+The goal of this section is to streamline these computations, which we will do in two steps.
+In Section~\ref{ballefficient}, we will describe an efficient implementation of \metagrad{} on the ball.
+The main idea here is that the Mahalanobis projections onto the ball, which are performed by the slaves, can reuse a common matrix decomposition.
+In Section~\ref{bbred.gnrlzd}, we will then obtain an algorithm for any bounded convex set $\mathcal U$ by applying the black-box reduction of \cite{cutkosky2018} to \metagrad{} on the ball enclosing $\mathcal U$.
+We show (Theorem \ref{reductionbound}) that the reduction also transports variance bounds.
+The techniques discussed here also apply to the versions of \metagrad{} presented in the previous section.
+However, to simplify the presentation, we will only focus on the original \metagrad{}.
+The proofs for this section are deferred to Appendix \ref{fourproof}.